bdusell/rau/docs/details.rst

 #.
 It only implements one kind of learning rate schedule.
 Learning rate warmup
    is not included (although it is not badly needed for transformers with pre-norm).
 #.
-Training cannot be stopped and restarted, so it cannot recover from crashes.
-   This feature might be added in the future.
-#.
 Does not implement distributed training or inference across multiple devices
    or machines, so it cannot be used for very large models.